buildfirst/buildfirst/README.md

 You can drop me a line at `buildfirst@bevacqua.io` if you want to leave me feedback, say hi, or grunt at me about my failure to amuse you.
 I'd love to hear from you!

-I'm also reachable through my [blog](http://blog.ponyfoo.com "Pony Foo"), [@nzgb](https://twitter.com/nzgb "@nzgb on Twitter") on Twitter, and I enjoy people stalking me over the Internet.
+I'm also reachable through my [blog](http://blog.ponyfoo.com "Pony Foo"), I'm [@nzgb](https://twitter.com/nzgb "@nzgb on Twitter") on Twitter, and I enjoy people stalking me over the Internet.

 Let the [**#buildfirst**](https://twitter.com/#buildfirst) revolution commence!